-An antioxidant is a molecule which inhibits the oxidation of other molecules that create free radicals.
+An antioxidant is a molecule that inhibits the oxidation of other molecules that create free radicals.
 In turn, these radicals can start a chain reaction in cells, causing damage or death to the cell.
-Antioxidants terminate these chain reactions by removing free radical intermediates, and inhibiting other oxidation reactions.
+Antioxidants terminate these chain reactions by removing free radical intermediates and inhibiting other oxidation reactions.

 Antioxidants are widely used in nutritional supplements for pets and humans.
 They have been investigated for the prevention of diseases such as cancer and heart disease.
 They are naturally occurring in many raw foods.

 Sources: Blueberries, raspberries, blackberries, apples, strawberries, kale, spinach, broccoli, ginger, carrots, papaya, collard greens, squash, red & white meat, and organ meats.

 Beta carotene is a precursor to vitamin A. Most mammals, including dogs, have the ability to convert beta carotene to vitamin but cats do not.
 That is why vegetables are an important part of a dog`s diet.
 Cats get naturally occurring vitamin A from animal sources.
 See the `Vitamin A` section for more information.

 Sources: Sweet potato, carrot, kale, turnip, squash, lettuce.